python-spain/PyConES-2019-data/README.md

+# PyConES 2019 Conferences and their related stuff
+It contains all available talks, their attachments and other interesting information.
+## Talks
 ### Machine Learning for Bayesian Optimization and Stochastic Dynamic Systems
   - :snake: _Antonio del Rio Chanona_
   - :alarm_clock:  2019-10-04 15:30